So you know you want to learn Spanish, but now the question is where and how?

 Languages in Spain

 Spanish is not the only language spoken in Spain.
 Depending on which region you go to, there are a fair amount of smaller, native languages which are spoken by the locals of that area, although almost every Spanish person speaks Spanish as well.
-If your goal is to immerse yourself in Spanish language and learn Spanish very well, it may be best to avoid areas.
+If your goal is to immerse yourself in Spanish language and learn Spanish very well, it may be best to avoid areas where another language is widely spoken.
 In saying that, if you’re a language guru and want to pick up more languages, these places are ideal.

 Some of the main regional languages (although there are quite a few more) are:

 - Basque Country – Basque